TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_null.md

 \cond SOC_AM62X || SOC_AM62AX
 \note DDR inline ECC is enabled in the sysconfig from 0x8000000 to 0x80060000 address region.
 You can disable ECC or modify the ECC address regions in the sysconfig if required.
+Refer \ref ENABLE_DDR_INLINE_ECC for more details
 \endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_SBL_NULL_COMBOS}